 Jessa: What oil do you recommend?

 Andrea: From the research I did, I would never put coconut on my face or anyone else’s.
 It’s very clogging.
 Hemp seed oil is a nice, light oil that has a lot of linoleic acids in it, which is really good for keeping your skin subtle.
-It has zero comedogenic properties, that means it will not clog skin at all.
+It has zero comedogenic properties, which means it will not clog skin at all.

 Jessa: How important is knowing your skin type when it comes to our skincare routine?